MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Cache reflection fields hence upgrade the app performance up to 5%
 * Add time summary for task group, milestone, component, version views
 * Allow system admin can change the SMTP setting on the fly
+* Enable gzip compression for assets by default

 **Bug Fixes**
 * Checkbox in Chrome, IE has the unintended border